christianityorigins/website/books/_posts/2024-07-13-new-model-of-civilization.md

 *   Haplogroups: I1, I2, H, C, Q
 *   Origins: European forests, South Asian jungles, Siberian taiga
-*   Physical Type: Varies by region
+*   Physical antropology: Varies by region, but haplogroup I2a-Din (L621) is the "Dinaric" haplogroup, highest in Bosnia, Herzegovina, Sardinia, and the Northwestern Caucasus, and I1 (Scandinavian HG) is classic Nordic but often more extremely dolichocephalic, with a narrower face than the robust R1a.
 *   Archaeological Signature: Mesolithic toolkits.
 No agriculture.

 Genetic Studies Prove: